CodeWithDubeyji/ReciPro/README.md

 # ReciPro
-This repository manages our mini project named RecicPro which is an end semester project under Web-Programming Subject.
+This repository manages our mini project, ReciPro, an end-semester project under the Web-Programming Subject.